Definition

 - Organism most often seen for facial, orbital and tail abscesses is Staphylococcus aureus.

-- Organisms affecting the preputial gland are Pasteurella pneumotropica and Staphylococcus aureus.
+- Organisms affecting the preputial gland (seen as either a unilateral or bilateral swelling around the penis) are Pasteurella pneumotropica and Staphylococcus aureus. *Note: a unilateral swelling may be indicative of a neoplasm.

 Factors which may contribute to the formation of abscesses are an impaired immune system, excessive fluid accumulation in tissue, hematomas, or where normal drainage of specific organs may be obstructed.